 Now that you understand the concepts behind Account-Based Marketing, it's time to put those ideas into action.
 But where do you start?
 Do you have to adopt every element of ABM to be successful?
 Do you have to spend a lot of money?
 Does everyone in Marketing and Sales have to be an ABM expert?
 The good news is getting started with ABM can be done quickly.
 Many B2B marketers approach their first program as a pilot program to prove success, refine processes, and identify areas of opportunity.
 Here are some best practices for getting started.

 It's a bold new ABM world so when embarking on your first ABM program, start small, learn and then scale.
-Take the time to articulate the problem you're trying to solve, the marketing tactics you will use, the program duration, and how you define success.
+Take the time to articulate the problem you're trying to solve, the account based marketing tactics you will use, the program duration, and how you define success.
 Asking yourself these questions can be a good starting point to identify where you will benefit most from your first program:

 Are you strategically attracting your top-target accounts?